When and how to use spot metering for accurate exposure

 However, sometimes the other metering modes are better.

-It makes sense that if spot metering worked for every type of photography in every scenario, they wouldn’t have developed the other metering modes.
-In portrait photography, there are 2 times when the other metering modes are a better choice.
-They are:
+If spot metering worked for every type of photography in every scenario, camera manufacturers wouldn’t have developed the other metering modes.
+In portrait photography, the other metering modes are better for:

 1. Documentary style photoshoots

-Because spot metering involves such a small area, in a fast paced documentary style photoshoot, using spot metering in one of the semi-automatic modes could be difficult.
+Because spot metering covers such a small area, in a fast paced documentary style photoshoot, using spot metering in one of the semi-automatic modes could be difficult.

 You’d have to pay close attention to what’s being metered as you move from one scenario to the next, which could slow you down or result in overexposed or underexposed photos.